 - Addressing tax issues: An attorney can assist in calculating and paying any taxes owed by the estate.

-The Matus Law Group, led by experienced New Jersey probate lawyer Christine Matus, is here to help.
-Our team of dedicated attorneys has over 20 years of experience providing top-notch legal representation for probate litigation, wills and trusts, and other related matters.
-We understand the intricacies of New Jersey’s probate process and are committed to ensuring that your rights are protected.
-Contact the Matus Law Group at (732) 281-0060 to speak with an experienced attorney about your probate concerns today.
+The Matus Law Group, led by experienced New Jersey probate lawyer Christine Matus, has over 20 years of experience providing top-notch legal representation for probate litigation, wills and trusts, and other related matters.
+We understand the challenges of New Jersey’s probate process, including the specific procedures at county surrogate courts throughout the state.